splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/config-k8s-for-java.rst

     # deployment environment value, which tags the data sent by your application
     environment: prd

-You've now configured your Kubernetes environment!
+You've now configured your Kubernetes environment.
 Next, we'll install the Splunk Distribution of OpenTelemetry Collector using Helm.
 See :ref:`deploy-collector-k8s-java` to continue.